-Figure 10: A12 / Greenshaw and Porters Close
+Figure 10: A12 / Greenshaw and Porters Close: Extent of AQMA

-Figure 11: A12 / Greenshaw and Porters Close
+Figure 11: A12 / Greenshaw and Porters Close: Prediction of the variation of NO_2 concentrations within AQMA in 2005

-Reproduced with the Permission of Ordnance Survey @ Crown Copyright Licence No. LA.
+Reproduced with the Permission of Ordnance Survey © Crown Copyright Licence No. LA.